 And this happened in April 2016?
 It crazy how your life can change in just one year.

 Yep.
 I was teaching at other studios around the city before Spiked Spin.
 Then, as I said, I realized everything was the same.
 I had to keep on playing the same types of music and instructing the same types of people.
 I was just like, “This is great and I’m glad that I can make an impact on these people, but the people who look like me, I don’t see them.
 They’re not being touched.”

 When I first started, I sent a blast email to everyone I knew.
 Seriously.
 Just a bcc like, “Hey, I’m teaching a [spin] class on this day, at this time.
 Here’s a link if you want to come.”
 I was sending mass text messages.
 I know people were probably like, “I’m about to block this girl.”
 I’ve taught classes to one person.
 I’ve taught full classes.
 Any day when only one person would sign up, I would think, “It’s only one sign up.
 I’m not doing this”, and my boyfriend would be like, “Yo, you better get in there and teach that one person.
 They wanted it.
 Go do it.”

 How are you’re managing being the creator and the businesswoman?

 I think that’s where my advertising background really helps me, in terms of the business aspect.
 I’ve been dealing with clients one-on-one for the past six years.
 I have learned to work with vendors and whatnot.
 I understand deliverables.
+I work in a number of novel industries, like the up and coming delta 8 THC industry where I work with Area 52 and have experience with direct to consumer products.
 I think that part has helped me, and I’ve been able to transition that background into Spiked.

 You know, I have to work for what I have.
 And I love it.
 I don’t have anyone that’s saying, “Let me build you your dream studio for you.”
 Those are the parts of life that I speak to in my class.